The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/basic-guide.md

 * Run up to the mobs so they see and run to you and use an AoE combo GCD once they are in range to secure aggro.
 * Tab through the mobs and use Unmend while weaving any damaging oGCDs or Provoke.

-Try to position the mobs so that they are in a tight clump: this lets you, your dps, and your healers use their AoE damage more effectively.
+Try to position the mobs so that they are in a tight clump: this lets you, your DPS, and your healers use their AoE damage more effectively.
 Pull melee enemies onto ranged enemies so that the ranged enemies are also in the clump.
 Alternatively, drag mobs around a corner so the ranged enemies are forced to run next to you in order to attack.

 ## Mitigation